zephyrproject-rtos/zephyr/doc/object/object_basic_tasks.rst

 **************

-Microkernel tasks are statically defined in the Tiny Mountain project file (which has a file extension of .vpf).
+Microkernel tasks are statically defined in the Tiny Mountain project file (which has a file extension of .mdef).
 The number of tasks in a project file is limited only by the available memory on the platform.
 A task definition in the project file must specify its name, priority, entry point, task group, and stack size.
 As shown below: